 Make perfect rice every time with this easy and proven recipe to cook rice in the oven.
 Fluffy rice in 30 minutes is just so easy.
-This is one of those thing that just works and fits in very nicely in make a complete meal.
+This is one of those things that just works and fits in very nicely in making a complete meal.

 A solid 4 for a solid method.

 Tips on How to Cook Rice in the Oven

 The method from the cooking school had plastic wrap on the pan in the oven then covered by foil.
 This was to get an airtight seal.